mdlacasse/Owl/README.md

 This means that the Medicare premiums are calculated after an initial solution is generated, and then a new solution is re-generated with these premiums as a constraint.
 In some situations, when the income (MAGI) is near an IRMAA bracket, oscillatory solutions can arise.
-Owl will detect these cases and will inform the user with a warning message, instructing to slightly change the input parameters to remediate the situation.
-In these cases, the solutions generated are very close to one another.
+Owl will detect these cases and inform the user.
+While the solutions generated are very close to one another, Owl will pick the smallest one for being conservative.
 - Future tax brackets are pure speculations derived from the little we know now and projected to the next 30 years.
 Your guesses are as good as mine.
 Having a knob to adjust future rates might be an interesting feature to add for measuring the impact on Roth conversions.